 The said statistics, since they are conceived as separate operations, may have some different methodological aspects.
-Nevertheless, the three surveys cater for the requirements of the European Union regarding structural statistics covered by Regulation No. 58/97 and amended by Regulation No. 295/08.

 Thus, the homogeneity in the common variables (including turnover) shown in this surveys makes possible the integration of data by sectors, which let us obtain the weightings required for calculating this index.